-Enterprise Connect Summarized In 4 Words: Cloud, WebRTC, Video, Business
+Enterprise Connect In Four Words: Cloud, WebRTC, Video, Business

 There were some major announcements at the Enterprise Connect conference, which was held at the Gaylord Hotel and Convention Center in Orlando,FL.
 Having gone to this show since back when it was called VoiceCon, I am seeing an attempt to be more business focused rather than just technology speeds and feeds.
 With that said, there was still a lot of the latter at this show.
 A lot of that has to do with the audience of course.

 There was a major focus on WebRTC, Cloud and Video.
 While presentations still got lost in technology speeds and feeds, we did hear discussion of business outcomes in some of the keynotes.